moca1914/f1-vdm-7dof/README.md

 # F1-VDM-7DOF: Multi-Body Vehicle Dynamics & Ride Simulator

-This repository contains a production-grade, object-oriented structural vehicle dynamics model (VDM) designed to simulate the heave, pitch, and roll response of a Formula 1 car traversing transient track hazards, such as aggressive kerb strikes.
+This repository contains a production-grade, object-oriented structural vehicle dynamics modelling (VDM) framework designed to simulate the heave, pitch, and roll response of a Formula 1 car traversing transient track hazards, such as aggressive kerb strikes.

 Instead of treating the vehicle as a simplified, isolated point-mass, this system uses a full multi-body state-space conversion to track the coupled transient interactions between the sprung mass (chassis) and the four individual unsprung masses (wheel stations).

 ## Mathematical Framework

-The simulation solves the generalized equations of motion for multi-body mechanical systems:
+The simulation solves the generalised equations of motion for multi-body mechanical systems:

 $$M\ddot{X} + C\dot{X} + KX = F(t)$$